The consultation process and Article 4

 - Consultation reinforces NATO’s political dimension by giving members the opportunity to voice opinions and official positions.
 It also gives NATO an active role in preventive diplomacy by providing the means to help avoid military conflict.

-- In Article 4 of NATO’s founding treaty, members can bring any issue of concern, especially related to the security of a member country, to the table for discussion within the North Atlantic Council.
+- Under Article 4 of NATO’s founding treaty, members can bring any issue of concern, especially related to the security of a member country, to the table for discussion within the North Atlantic Council.

 Consultation takes many forms.
 At its most basic level it involves simply the exchange of information and opinions.
 At another level it covers the communication of actions or decisions, which governments have already taken or may be about to take.
 Finally, it can encompass discussion with the aim of reaching a consensus on policies to be adopted or actions to be taken.